Jalapeño Cheddar Sourdough Bread

 2. Cut your cheese into cubes, rather than shredding it.
 I found that shredded cheese gets lost in the bread.
 With cubes, you’ll discover the robust flavor of the cheese hidden in pockets of each slice!

-3. Use pickled jalapenos rather than fresh.
+3. I think pickled jalapenos are the best choice, rather than fresh.
 Pickling helps to enhance the jalapeno flavor, compared to using fresh.
 I get mine from Trader Joe’s.

 4. Bread flour gives each piece a chewy, soft bite that I just LOVE and gives it structure to hold up to the mix-in’s, so do not substitute with all-purpose flour.